medalieli/atlas-enterprise-rag-platform/README.md

 </div>

-> **Project status:** All 15 roadmap milestones are complete.
-Atlas is deployment-ready and documented, but it is not currently available at a public production URL.
+> **Project status:** Atlas is deployment-ready and documented, but it is not currently available at a public production URL.
 Published evaluation results come from controlled synthetic fixtures and are not universal accuracy claims.

 <!--
 SCREENSHOT PLACEHOLDER